Skip to content

 How to Incorporate This Practice in Your Garden

 If you prefer a tidier garden, consider selective deadheading.
-Leave the seed heads of native plants like asters and goldenrod while trimming others.
+Only prune out half of the spent flowers, or leave the seed heads of keystone native plants that offer extra value to wildlife such as asters and goldenrods while trimming others.
 This compromise allows you to enjoy the benefits of both approaches.

-Another option is to collect the dead flowers into “seed bouquets” and hang them around your yard.
-Though this will remove the habitat benefit for most insects and other animals, they’ll still provide a food source for seed-eating birds.
+Another option is to collect the dead flowers into “seed bouquets” and hang them around your yard as a natural bird feeder.
+Though this will diminish the long-term habitat benefit for most insects and other animals, they’ll still provide a food source for seed-eating birds.

 Once your garden is in order, share the benefits of this practice with your gardening community!
 You can find many resources online, like the National Wildlife Federation's Native Plant Finder and Garden for Wildlife's Online Store to help you choose plants right for your area.
 By educating others about the importance of leaving native plants intact, you can inspire more gardeners to adopt wildlife-friendly practices.